 Every brand, however big or small, relies in some way upon loyal customers returning to buy more.
 But, why would a customer return?

 The number 1 rule for building up loyal customers is to make the business focused solely on customers, not solely on making money.
-Providing a service, product or information which a customer cannot find anywhere else is the key.
-How does this rule apply to ecommerce?
+Providing a service, product or information that a customer cannot find anywhere else is the key.
+How does this rule apply to eCommerce?

 The product has been found cheaper and the customer is looking for value.

 The service (buying, receiving or following the ‘purchase’) wasn’t as expected.

 The customer forgets the brand or no longer requires what you offer.

 A brand is required to constantly work on all of its ‘brand molecules’.
 These are the project or key messages of a company, all of which need to support each other.
 Importantly, each ‘brand molecule’ requires its own campaign if the brand is to be built and customers are loyal.
 By understanding what parts of a brand are seen in a positive or negative light, the company can refocus on how to build certain areas of the brand and see how to expand upon them.